muratk3n/thirdwave/en/README.md

 "@freedlander

-Active shooter drills in schools have become a D2.7 billion industry, and new research shows they have almost no value in keeping kids safe and are responsible for an increase in mental health problems for kids, especially younger ones"
+Active shooter drills in schools have become a 2.7 billion dollar industry, and new research shows they have almost no value in keeping kids safe and are responsible for an increase in mental health problems for kids, especially younger ones"

 ---

 "@aurelioacts

-NYC paid D69 million in police misconduct lawsuits in 2019
+NYC paid 69 million D in police misconduct lawsuits in 2019

-'@nypost Black Lives Matter protesters riot in Manhattan, cause D100,000 damage'"
+'@nypost Black Lives Matter protesters riot in Manhattan, cause 100,000 dollars damage'"

 ---